sandykaur2008/world-map/README.md

 # Sandy's Mapsite
 This project is called "Sandy's Mapsite" and it's a place to pin and save locations on a map of the world.
-I would like for this to eventually become a more useful application (with a search bar and ability to write notes on the pins, etc).
 It has also been a way for me to practice developing with the MERN (MongoDB, Express, React, Node.js) stack.
 Frontend has been styled with Bootstrap.
 Deployed with Heroku at https://sandysmapsite.herokuapp.com/.
+Map component built with react-leaflet and leaflet geosearch.

 # Getting Started
 To contribute: